nix-community/dream2nix/README.md

 - Exploration and adoption of new nix features
 - Simplified updating of packages

-The goal of this project is to create a standardized, generic, modular framework for 2nix solutions, aiming for better flexibility, maintainability and usability.
+The goal of this project is to create a standardized, generic, modular framework for automated packaging solutions, aiming for better flexibility, maintainability and usability.

 The intention is to integrate many existing 2nix converters into this framework, thereby improving many of the previously named aspects and providing a unified UX for all 2nix solutions.

 ### Test the experimental version of dream2nix
-There are different ways how dream2nix can be invoked (CLI, flake, In-tree, IFD).
+(Currently only nodejs and rust packaging is supported)

+1. Make sure you use a nix version >= 2.4 and have `experimental-features = "nix-command flakes"` set.
-A simple way to use dream2nix is to drop the following `flake.nix` inside the repository of the project intended to be packaged:
+1. Navigate to to the project indended to be packaged and initialize a dream2nix flake:
+    ```command
+      cd ./my-project
+      nix flake init -t github:nix-community/dream2nix#simple
+    ```
+1. List the packages that can be built
+    ```command
+      nix flake show
+    ```

+Minimal Example `flake.nix`:
 ```nix
 {
   inputs.dream2nix.url = "github:nix-community/dream2nix";